Kaiyuan Finance Center

 Kaiyuan Finance Center (开元金融中心 (Kāiyuán Jīnróng Zhōngxīn)) is a 53-story, 246 m skyscraper built in 2012 in Shijiazhuang, Hebei, China.
 The building is located in the central business district of Shijiazhuang, and as of January 2020, it's the tallest in the city.

-Designed by International and developed by Fincera Inc., an e-commerce company serving small and medium-sized Chinese businesses, the building serves as the company's headquarter.
+Designed by International and developed by Fincera Inc., an e-commerce company serving small and medium-sized Chinese businesses, the building serves as the company's headquarters.
 It's also home to Hilton Shijiazhuang.
-A mixed-use building, 20 of the building's floors consist of hotel rooms while 21 floors are office space.
+In a mixed-use building, 20 floors consist of hotel rooms, while 21 floors are office space.

 Tenants

 Floors 1–4 consist of lobbies, restaurants, and meeting rooms.
 Floors 5 through 27 are office space.
 The sky lobby occupies the 29th to the 31st floor.
-Floors 32–53 belongs to Hilton Shijiazhuang, the largest tenant of the building.
+Floors 32–53 belong to Hilton Shijiazhuang, the largest tenant of the building.
 Maintenance levels occupy floors 12, 28, and 40.